Enhanced Oil Recovery (EOR) Engineering Solutions

 - High-quality engineering designs

-Simply put: the best interests of your project and asset are the focus of our integrated engineering programs.
+Simply put: the best interests of your project and asset are the focus of our The process of integrated engineering involves multiple engineering disciplines working in conjunction with other project disciplines to e... programs.

 Enhanced oil recovery (EOR) or tertiary recovery, is the process of extracting oil from an oil field or a reserve that would otherwise be inaccessible using conventional production technology.
 EOR techniques extract greater volumes from a reserve by altering the oil’s physical properties (i.e. viscosity/density).